-The NH Chapter of the Appalachian Mountain Club will lead the 51st annual Presidential Range Hike from Saturday, July 15 – Sunday, July 23, 2017.
+The NH Chapter of the Appalachian Mountain Club will lead the 52nd annual Presidential Range Hike from Saturday, July 14 to Sunday, July 22, 2018.
 Twenty-one participants, led by four experienced NH Chapter leaders, will hike hut to hut for 50 miles along the Appalachian Trail from Franconia Notch to Rte.
 2 in Randolph, NH.
 Participants in groups averaging 5 – 7 people will hike 5 – 10 miles each day and stay at one of the AMC huts each night.
 The huts are enclosed buildings that provide bunks and meals along the trail.
 Each day the leaders will offer four different hikes based on pace and side hikes where participants self-select their daily itinerary.

 The route starts at Rte.
 3 In Franconia Notch, climbs to the Franconia Ridge, traverses the rugged Twin – Zealand Range, cuts over the Mt.
 Tom col to Rte.
 302 and the Highland Center.
 A moderate gain to the southern Presidential Range brings participants to treeline where the views are spectacular.
 Many consider the Presidential Range the most scenic on the entire Appalachian Trail!